 Per serving: 150 calories | 24g protein | 7g carbs (1g sugar, 2g fiber)

 I was excited to try Optimum Nutrition’s first plant-based protein, but was a bit disappointed with the result.

 A few things in particular stood out:

 - The texture was very “grainy” (a bit different than chalky).
 It’s not terrible, just a bit unpleasant.

 - It has a nice blend of plant protein sources (including Sacha Inchi Protein) for a well rounded amino acid profile.
 No added BCAAs though.

 The flavor by itself was okay, but not great.

 Overall it just tasted very average.

-So while it’s a decent shake, especially for an organic option, it’s nothing amazing.
+So while it’s a decent protein shake, especially for an organic option (second only to Orgain organic protein), it’s nothing amazing.
 That’s why I decided to end the list here at 10 protein powders.
 The other 13 I tried were all worse.

 Results: The Vegan Protein Powder Comparison Table